---

-As you ingest data using Python, typically coming from API or other sources, you have different options to load data to MotherDuck.
+When you ingest data with Python, typically from an API or other source, you have three options to load it into MotherDuck:

-Option 3 should be discouraged unless data is very small (< 500 rows).
+3. **SLOW:** Use `executemany` to perform several `INSERT` statements in a single transaction.
+This should be discouraged unless data is very small (fewer than 500 rows).

-No matter which options you are picking, we recommend loading data in chunks (typically 100k rows to match row group size) to avoid memory issues and making sure your transaction is not too large, typically finishing around a minute maximum.
+No matter which options you are picking, we recommend loading data in chunks (typically `100k` rows to match row group size) to avoid memory issues and making sure your transaction is not too large, typically finishing around a minute maximum.
+You can further optimize the data loading by reading our guidelines on [connections](/key-tasks/authenticating-and-connecting-to-motherduck/connecting-to-motherduck.md) and [threading](/key-tasks/authenticating-and-connecting-to-motherduck/multithreading-and-parallelism/multithreading-and-parallelism-python.md).

-1. Using Pandas/Polars/PyArrow to load data to MotherDuck
+## 1. load data to MotherDuck with Pandas, Polars, or PyArrow

 import duckdb